mthongvanh/ollama_api_client/README.md

 This api client requires a local or remote machine to have Ollama installed and the API server running.
 It was developed with Flutter 3.13.2 and Dart 3.1.0 on macOS 14.0.

+Currently used in one of my other personal projects [amallo](https://github.com/mthongvanh/amallo)

 ## Usage

 ```dart